-When we were planning our entirely outdoor wedding, we looked at historical weather patterns for the area we were getting married and literally took a gamble, but thankfully it was a beautiful sunny day.
+When we were planning our entirely outdoor wedding, we looked at historical weather patterns for the area we were getting married to and literally took a gamble, but thankfully it was a beautiful sunny day.

 We lived in one of the cities with the best year-round weather, San Diego.
 After living there a few years, I knew that springtime could be very cloudy and windy along the coast.
 We took our venue search inland, where it is almost always sunny.